 In 2013, Apple announced that it had sent out 7.4 trillion push notifications.
 Since then, the number of notifications hasn’t dropped.
 In fact, it’s only risen.

-The reason for that is because people have come to rely on these notifications.
+The reason for that is that people have come to rely on these notifications.
 Push notifications give us a great deal of relevant information at a glance: we’ve gotten a new email, someone has liked our Facebook status, another person just started following us on Instagram, etc. The moment our phone chirps to alert us of a new notification, we stop what we’re doing to find out what our Android or iPhone has to tell us.
 It’s why a 2016 Deloitte study revealed that people look at their phones 47 times a day on average (that number jumps to 82 times if that person is in a younger demographic).

-Push notifications have conditioned us to expect something every time we look at our phone.
+Push notifications have conditioned us to expect something every time we look at our phones.
 They’re addictive.
 Whenever you hear that trill, your focus shifts to your mobile device.
 It seems trivial unless you work in construction zones or you’re a driver in a fleet.
 Then, distractions are deadly.

 It’s a terrifying scenario: a truck driver receives a push notification while he’s traveling.
 He picks up his phone to look at it for a second.
 That second is enough to distract him.
 The truck driver plows into the car ahead of him, causing a deadly chain reaction that claims the lives of several motorists.